arch-kiosk/logviewerplugin/README.md

 # logviewerplugin
-Kiosk plugin that helps administrators to view log files
+A kiosk plugin that helps administrators to view log files.
+It helps filtering, coloring and querying log lines under administration.